We recommend a few simple care instructions to keep your pan in tip top condition. Adhering to our tips will give you years of use and satisfaction.

 Before Use:

-Before use, wash your Crafond® in hot soapy water, then rinse dry.
+Before use, wash your pan with warm soapy water, then rinse dry.
 Heat a little oil(*) in the pan, then allow to cool before pouring off.
 Wipe the inside of your pan with kitchen roll.
-Your Crafond® is now ready to use.
+Your pan is now ready to use.

 (*)Olive oil can cause severe carbon deposit, we recommend coconut or peanut oil to nourish the pan.